arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 # ArangoBackup Custom Resource

-The ArangoDB Backup Operator creates and maintains ArangoDB Backups in a Kubernetes cluster, given a Backup specification.
+The ArangoBackup Operator creates and maintains ArangoBackups in a Kubernetes cluster, given a Backup specification.
 This deployment specification is a `CustomResource` following a `CustomResourceDefinition` created by the operator.